JackAdams/meteor-transactions/README.md

 	  ]
 	}`

 8. The transaction queue is either processed entirely on the client or entirely on the server.
-You can't mix client-side calls and server-side in a single transaction.
+You can't mix client-side calls and server-side calls (i.e. Meteor methods) in a single transaction.
 If the transaction is processed on the client, then a successfully processed queue will be sent to the server via DDP as a bunch of regular "insert", "udpate" and "remove" methods, so each action will have to get through your allow and deny rules.
 This means that your `tx.permissionCheck` function will need to be aligned fairly closely to your allow and deny rules in order to get the expected results.
 If the transaction is processed entirely on the server (i.e. in a Meteor method call), the `tx.permissionCheck` function is all that stands between the client and your database, unless you do some other permission checking before executing the method.

 9. Fields are added to documents that are affected by transactions. `transaction_id` is added to any document that is inserted, updated or deleted via a transaction. `deleted:1` is added to any removed document and then the `deleted` field is `$unset` when the action is undone.
 This means that the `find` and `findOne` calls in your Meteor method calls and publications will need `,deleted:{$exists:false}` in the selector in order to keep deleted documents away from the client, if that's what you want.
 This is a pain having to handle the check on the `deleted` field yourself.